rhodes351/ASR_26_RTW/README.md

 -pcd_incentives02-bea - A .do file with code to generate the trends shown in Figure 5 (bottom row)

 -pcd-epi-productivity - A .do file with code to analyze state-level labor productivity (Table S3 in the Online Supplement)

-The do-file used to create the pooled CBP analysis panel dataset can be found in the "Data/create_cbpco_panel" folder.

 For questions about these files, please contact Alec Rhodes (aprhodes@purdue.edu)